blolol/minecraft-mod-packs/packs/perkpack/README.md

 ## Mods

 * [Create](https://modrinth.com/mod/create-fabric) — Automate your world with mechanical contraptions!
-And make honeyed apples.
 * [EMI](https://modrinth.com/mod/emi) — The latest and greatest in-game recipe viewer.
 * [Sodium](https://modrinth.com/mod/sodium), [Lithium](https://modrinth.com/mod/lithium) and [Phosphor](https://modrinth.com/mod/phosphor) — Make Minecraft magically run faster.
 * [WTHIT](https://modrinth.com/mod/wthit) — What the hell is that?
 Displays a tooltip at the top of your screen with useful information about whatever you're looking at.